-W.L.M., was known to have COVID-19 symptoms.45 One night he experienced excruciating pain in his bowels and lungs.46 He banged on his cell door because the emergency call button didn't work.
-After getting the attention of a trustee, he was told that the officers would require him to wait over six hours to seek any medical care.47 Even after doing so, he was again denied medical attention for his symptoms by a jail officer and nurse at pill call.48 W.L.M. was never seen by medical staff.
+W.L.M., was known to have COVID-19 symptoms.
+One night he experienced excruciating pain in his bowels and lungs.
+He banged on his cell door because the emergency call button didn't work.
+After getting the attention of a trustee, he was told that the officers would require him to wait over six hours to seek any medical care.
+Even after doing so, he was again denied medical attention for his symptoms by a jail officer and nurse at pill call.
+W.L.M. was never seen by medical staff.

 - b.
 Healthy non-symptomatic detainees report living in the same cells as symptomatic detainees, and a lack of coordinated housing for detainees with known or suspected COVID-19 status. - c.
-One declaration reinforces many of my concerns about the jail staff's failure to provide timely and adequate medical care to sick detainees, or to implement appropriate isolation of known or suspected cases.
-In April, D.H., a trustee responsible for cleaning and distributing food trays in another housing unit, was ordered to continue working despite advising both officers and medical staff that he was experiencing multiple symptoms consistent with COVID-19.49 He describes not being tested or quarantined for weeks as he continued to shed virus around the jail, receiving no medical care despite his repeated requests, and watching as the jail failed to implement a quarantine that could help contain the virus.
+One declaration reinforces many of my concerns about the jail staff's failure to provide timely and adequate medical care to sick detainees, or to implement appropriate isolation of known

-45 W.L.M.
+&lt;sup>45 W.L.M.
 Declaration at ¶ 23.